-The UK university season can combine elements of both the post-season and league consistency focus approaches.
-There is the need to do as well as possible during BUCS league play to get maximum points, earn promotion (or avoid relegation) and/or qualify for championships.
+The UK university season I experienced can combine elements of both the post-season and league consistency focus approaches.
+There was the need to do as well as possible during BUCS league play to get maximum points, earn promotion (or avoid relegation) and/or qualify for championships.
 That’s more of the consistent effort focus.
-On top of that, though, there are cup competitions.
+On top of that, though, there were cup competitions.
 A team may want an early-season peak for the Student Cup qualifiers and another for the finals, should they advance.
 And for the top teams there’s Final 8s at season’s end.
 Even teams below that level have play-off matches for competitions like league cup and championship/trophy knock-out rounds.

 In other words, the structure of your volleyball season will have a lot to say about what sort of strength and conditioning work you do and when you do it.